oksusoo1/fireflutter/README.md

 # TODOs

-## Creating short samples on DartPad and post it as gist code
+## Creating short samples for better document.

+- Provide more sample code and use cases.
+  - Providing as much as possible code based on official document and firebase code sample, and [cloud funtions sample code](https://github.com/firebase/functions-samples)

 ## Friendly Post ID